RGambarini/SolMod.jl/docs/src/basic_usage.md

-Once SolMod is installed, it can be loaded using:
+Once SolMod.jl is installed, it can be loaded using:

 ```julia
 using SolMod